siglens/siglens-docs/docs/spl-docs/evaluation-functions/text-functions.md

 **Solution:** To ensure data consistency and accuracy, it's essential to clean the address fields by removing any leading or trailing spaces and tabs.
 This preprocessing step makes the data uniform and easier to work with.

-The following command returns the address after removing all leading or trailing spaces and tabs.
 ```
 ... | eval trimmed_address=trim(address)
 ```